eVAL-Agency/net-diag/README.md

 * --state: Optional state to include in the report
 * --exclude: Optional list of IP addresses to exclude from the report
 * --exclude-self: Optional flag to exclude the host running the script from the report
+* --fields: Comma-separated list of fields to include in the output

 ### Fields provided